MeeperCreep/V6SCollection/art/readme.txt

                                       /      /

 ##################################################################################
-dunno why your expecting this to be popular meeper--shut up
+dunno why your expecting this to be popular meeper--shut up, me